Sjors/dao-challenge-blog/source/_posts/challenge-9.md

 		 notifyPlaceSellOrder(tokens, price);
 	  }

-Cancelling an order is a little cumbersome at the moment.
+Canceling an order is a little cumbersome at the moment.
 The user needs to specify the order smart contract address when calling `cancelSellOrder()` on `DaoChallenge`:

 	contract DaoChallenge {
 	  function cancelSellOrder(address addr) noEther {